- Search Graduate Jobs

 - redundancies, such as 'in the process of addressing', rather than 'addressing'.

 Think about what you actually want to say, then say it.
 Be as specific as possible.
 It will look shorter because there aren’t as many words, but it will contain more information and increase your chances of getting reviewed.

-“Use your cover letter to demonstrate your communication skills.
-Keep it concise, punchy and no more than a page – long-winded paragraphs are not appealing to recruiters or partners.”
-Graduate recruitment manager, Herbert Smith Freehills.
+A graduate recruitment manager from Herbert Smith Freehills said, 'Use your cover letter to demonstrate your communication skills.
+Keep it concise, punchy and no more than a page – long-winded paragraphs are not appealing to recruiters or partners''.

 Get the grammar right